-Xia Cui decided to attend Practicum by Yandex after doing a few online courses in data analytics.
+Xia Cui decided to attend Practicum after doing a few online courses in data analytics.
 She loved the design of the course and its 20-hour free trial and joined immediately.
 When it came time for her to do an Apiary project, she was jumping at the chance.

 “I was keen to be part of any real-world project and had been asking my community manager for such opportunities,” Xia said.
 “So when I found out about the Allcorrect project, I signed up immediately.
 For me, any project would’ve been a good project to work on.”